 - Add it to Asian- or Indian-style stews and curries.

 - Cook it with seafood or shellfish dishes.

-- Juice it and drink as a beverage.
+- Juice it and drink it as a beverage.

 However, people with kidney problems or those who take prescription drugs should consult with a doctor before eating this fruit.